microsoftgraph/microsoft-graph-docs/content/get-started/angular.md

 This article describes the tasks required to get an access token from the v2 authentication endpoint and call Microsoft Graph.
 It walks you through building the [Microsoft Connect Sample for Angular](https://github.com/microsoftgraph/angular-connect-rest-sample) and explains the main concepts that you implement to use Microsoft Graph.
 The article describes how to access the Microsoft Graph API by using raw REST calls.

-This is the app you'll create.
+The following image shows the app you'll create.

 ![The web app after login showing the "Send mail" button](./images/web-screenshot.png)

-**Don't feel like building an app?** Get up and running fast using the [Quick Start](http://dev.office.com/getting-started).
+**Don't feel like building an app?** Use the [Microsoft Graph Quick Start](https://graph.microsoft.io/en-us/getting-started) to get up and running fast.

 ## Prerequisites

-To follow along with this walkthrough, you'll need:
+To get started, you'll need:

 - A [Microsoft account](https://www.outlook.com/) or an [Office 365 for business account](http://dev.office.com/devprogram) to register the app
 - [Node.js with npm](https://nodejs.org/en/download/)